cyberbotics/webots-doc/guide/installation-procedure.md

 In earlier versions of Mac OS X, this last operation may not work.
-In this case, refer to your Mac OS X security settings to open Webots anyway (`Preferences / Security & Privacy / General / Allow apps downloaded from:`).
+In this case, refer to your Mac OS X security settings to open Webots anyway (`System Preferences / Security & Privacy / General / Allow apps downloaded from:`).